Krishna9q/Blogz/README.md

 ## 📌 **Features**
 ✔️ **User Authentication:** Secure sign-up and log-in functionality.
-✔️ **Blog Management:** Create, edit, and delete blogs with image uploads.
+✔️ **Blog Management:** User can create and view blogs created by other users.
 ✔️ **Interactive Features:** Comment on blogs and engage with other users.
-✔️ **Responsive Design:** Optimized for mobile and desktop screens.

 ---